The best place to watch the sunset in Dublin Ireland?

 2. Dun Laoghaire Pier

-Dun Laoghaire is a seaside town, perfect for relaxing and enjoying the sunset.
+Dun Laoghaire is possibly the best place to watch sunset in dublin.
+The seaside town is the perfect place to relax and take in the view as the sky changes from dusk to dawn.
 It takes approximately 15 minutes to walk down the east pier, the suns reflection can be seen anywhere from this walk.

 And on a sunny day, you’re sure to see the sky light up with breathtaking colours.
-Dun Laoghaire is the perfect location for a romantic date by the sea, with loads of restaurants nearby.
+Dun Laoghaire is the perfect location for a romantic date by the sea, with many restaurants nearby.

 Getting There: Dun Laoghaire can be easily reached from the city centre by using the dart or bus services.
 Directions can be seen on Google Maps.